be-hase/kuery-client/README.md

 - You can concatenate SQL strings using `+`(unaryPlus).
     - You can also directly express logic such as if statements in Kotlin.
-- Use the `bind` function for dynamic variables.
+- Use the `bind` function for dynamic values.
     - Be careful not to evaluate variables directly as strings, as this will obviously lead to SQL injection.
-    - Kuery client provides Detekt custom rules that detect such dangerous cases.
+    - Kuery Client provides Detekt custom rules that detect such dangerous cases.

 ### Based on spring-data-r2dbc and spring-data-jdbc

 Currently, it is implemented based on the well-established `spring-data-r2dbc` and `spring-data-jdbc` in the Java community.
-Kuery client simply provides the aforementioned SQL builder on this foundation.
+Kuery Client simply provides the aforementioned SQL builder on this foundation.

 It is designed to be used alongside both `spring-data-r2dbc` and `spring-data-jdbc`, allowing you to start small.

+In the future, we may add a different foundation or possibly create a new one from scratch.

 ## Getting Started